 If the accused is a conservative Republican, the answer to the last question is too often, “Yes.”

 This must end.
 There is zero room for partisan politics in sexual assault cases.
-We as a society must send a unilateral, nonpartisan message that when it comes to sexual assault — and especially sexual assault on minors — enough is enough.
+We as a society must send a unilateral, nonpartisan message that when it comes to women’s rights issues today and sexual assault — and especially sexual assault on minors — enough is enough.